Korean Flanken Ribs

 - Toast sesame seeds in a small pan over medium-high heat for 1-2 minutes.
-Move seeds around during the toasting process, so they do not burn.
+Move them around during the toasting process, so they do not burn.
 Remove from heat, place seeds in a small bowl and set aside.
-Once cooled, cover and store in a cool place.
+Once cooled, cover and store until ready to use.

-- Whisk marinade mixture together until sugar has dissolved.
-Place flanken ribs into a resealable plastic bags.
+- Whisk marinade ingredients together until the sugar has dissolved.
+Place the flanken ribs into a resealable plastic bags.
 You might need two or more for this recipe.
+If you don't have any bags handy, then place ribs into a large glass baking dish.
 Pour equal portions of marinade mixture over ribs.
 Make sure they are well coated.
-Seal bags and place into refrigerator for 6-12 hours.
+Seal bags (or cover with glass dish with plastic wrap), and place into refrigerator for 6-12 hours.